Rampage (Marvel Comics): Powers and abilities

-Stuart Clarke is a genius, with an advanced degree in engineering.
+Equipment

 As Rampage, he possessed a power suit that gave him superhuman strength and durability.

 In other media

-Stuart "Rampage" Clarke appears in Ironheart, portrayed by Eric André.
-This version is a member of a Chicago street crew led by the Hood who is later ousted and replaced by Riri Williams and killed by John King off-screen.
+Stuart Clarke appears in Ironheart, portrayed by Eric André.
+This version is a member of a Chicago street crew led by the Hood who is later ousted and replaced by Riri Williams.
+Rampage is later killed by John King, leading Hood to fire his remaining gang members.